servo/servo/tests/wpt/harness/docs/usage.rst

 Output
 ------

-wptrunner uses the :py:mod:`mozlog.structured` package for output.
+wptrunner uses the :py:mod:`mozlog` package for output.
 This structures events such as test results or log messages as JSON objects that can then be fed to other tools for interpretation.
-More details about the message format are given in the :py:mod:`mozlog.structured` documentation.
+More details about the message format are given in the :py:mod:`mozlog` documentation.

 By default the raw JSON messages are dumped to stdout.
 This is convenient for piping into other tools, but not ideal for humans